The Positive Effects of Premarital Education

 Weddings are expensive and stressful affairs; there is significant societal pressure on couples to have a unique, picture-perfect wedding day.
 But the wedding is just one day; marriage lasts a lifetime.
 The years that follow in marriage are beautiful but not without difficulties.
 This must be emphasized for everyone, Catholic and non-Catholic alike.
 For those of us in the Church, the best way to support strong marriages in the Church is to prepare couples before they receive the Sacrament of Matrimony.
 Pope Francis in Amoris Laetitia wrote that “marriage preparation should be a kind of ‘initiation’ to the Sacrament of Matrimony, providing couples with the help they need to receive the sacrament worthily and to make a solid beginning of life as a family.”

 While no marriage preparation plan is perfect, any premarital education is better than none.
 It is heartening to see concrete steps taken in public policy that buttresses the Church’s work in strengthening the next generations of husbands and wives, mothers and fathers.
 As Pope St. John Paul II wrote in his Letter to Families, “The Church must therefore promote better and more intensive programs of marriage preparation, in order to eliminate as far as possible the difficulties that many married couples find themselves in, and even more in order to favor positively the establishing and maturing of successful marriages.”

 About the author

-Caty Long is a recent graduate of the Pontifical John Paul II Institute and spent two years as office assistant for the Secretariat of Laity, Marriage, Family Life, and Youth at the USCCB.
+Caty Long is a recent graduate of the Pontifical John Paul II Institute and spent two years as an office assistant for the Secretariat of Laity, Marriage, Family Life, and Youth at the USCCB.